Hot Rats: Release history

 The LP was released on the blue Bizarre label in the United States in 1969.
-The inside of the original gatefold LP cover has a collage of color pictures, many of which were taken during the recording sessions.
 In 1973 the album was re-issued by Reprise Records.
 This version was deleted in 1981 when Zappa's contract with record distributor Warner Bros.
 Records ended.

 In 1987 Zappa remixed Hot Rats for re-issue on CD by Rykodisc.
-On this edition many of the photos were removed, and the few that were included were printed in black and white.
+On this edition many of the gatefold photos were removed, and the few that were included were printed in black and white.
 "Willie the Pimp" is edited differently during the introduction and guitar solo.
 "The Gumbo Variations" is four minutes longer; it includes an introduction and guitar and saxophone solo sections which were left out of the LP version.
 On "Little Umbrellas", the piano and flute are more prominent than on the LP.
 Other differences include significant changes to the overall ambiance and dynamic range.
 The 1995 CD reissue restored the full gatefold artwork.

 A 2008 remaster of the original mix was used for a 2009 limited edition audiophile LP by Classic Records and for the 2012 Universal Music CD reissue.

 Zappa Records reissued the album in a 180 gram LP in 2016, remastered by Bernie Grundman.
 On 20 December 2019, Zappa Records released The Hot Rats Sessions, a 50th anniversary 6 CD box set of music recorded during the sessions for the album which included the no longer available 1987 mix and many previously unissued takes and mixes.

-The album was a top ten hit in Britain and the Netherlands in 1969–1970.